-Our permanent displays are on show all year round.
-You can discover the stories of some of the amazing people that have made their homes in Hackney over the last 1,000 years.
+Our latest exhibitions are below.
+You can also read about our past exhibitions or see our permanent displays, on show all year round, to discover the stories of some of the amazing people that have made their homes in Hackney over the last 1,000 years.

 Hackney@50 - the People's Choice

 50 objects, 50 stories, 50 years of Hackney.

 50 local people, groups and schools have selected an object each from Hackney Museum's collections to share what Hackney means to them.

 Each object tells a different story and represents the start of a conversation with people who live, work and learn in the borough.